 Course Development Grant for Suffolk FacultyThe Moakley Archive Faculty Course Development Grant provides stipends of up to $2000 to members of Suffolk University's faculty who wish to incorporate primary sources from the Archive’s research collections into new or existing courses.
-Read more about past course collaborations and resources for faculty.
+Past course collaboration and resources for faculty.

 The Moakley Archive’s collections explore a variety of topics and time periods including: U.S. Congress, Eugene O’Neill; the history of radio; the history of Suffolk University; Massachusetts politics; school desegregation in Boston; U.S. foreign policy (El Salvador and Cuba); women in the French Resistance; and women’s history.
 Portions of most collections have been digitized but additional items can be scanned as needed.
 For more information on holdings in specific subject areas, please consult our Collections page and Digital Collections site.
 Interested faculty members are encouraged to contact Julia Howington at 617-305-6293 or [email protected] to discuss potential projects.